tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ### 2.4.1 Properties of Responses (normative)

-In an RDF context, the status property of a `Response` MUST be represented using an [IRI](</home/mole/git/bdq/tg2/_review/index.md#iri> "Internationalized Resource Identifier is an internet protocol standard which builds on the Uniform Resource Identifier (URI) protocol by greatly expanding the set of permitted characters.") (e.g., `bdqffdq:RUN_HAS_RESULT` [bdqffdq:RUN_HAS_RESULT](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#run_has_result> "A bdqffdq:ResponseStatus used to indicate that that a result was correctly generated.")) as the object of `bdqffdq:hasResponseStatus`.
+In an RDF context, the status property of a `Response` MUST be represented using an IRI (e.g., `bdqffdq:RUN_HAS_RESULT`) as the object of `bdqffdq:hasResponseStatus`.

 In an RDF context, the result property of a `Response` MUST be represented using:
-- `bdqffdq:hasResponseResult` when the result is categorical and comes from the controlled set of `bdqffdq:ResponseResult` [bdqffdq:ResponseResult](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#responseresult> "A bdqffdq:ReportConcept to which controlled vocabulary bdqffdq:Responses about the result of the execution of the bdqffdq:Specification of a bdqffdq:DataQualityNeed are attached.") named individuals (e.g., `bdqffdq:COMPLIANT` [bdqffdq:COMPLIANT](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#compliant> "A bdqffdq:ResponseResult of a bdqffdq:Validation where the data conforms to the bdqffdq:Criteria for quality in the Test bdqffdq:Specification."), `bdqffdq:NOT_COMPLIANT` [bdqffdq:NOT_COMPLIANT](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#not_compliant> "A bdqffdq:ResponseResult of a bdqffdq:Validation where the data do not conform to the bdqffdq:Criteria for quality in the Test bdqffdq:Specification."), `bdqffdq:COMPLETE` [bdqffdq:COMPLETE](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#complete> "A bdqffdq:ResponseResult of a bdqffdq:Measure that asserts that data are present and sufficiently comprehensive for use."), `bdqffdq:NOT_COMPLETE` [bdqffdq:NOT_COMPLETE](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#not_complete> "A bdqffdq:ResponseResult of a bdqffdq:Measure which asserts that data are not present or are not sufficiently comprehensive for a use."), `bdqffdq:POTENTIAL_ISSUE` [bdqffdq:POTENTIAL_ISSUE](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#potential_issue> "A bdqffdq:ResponseResult of a bdqffdq:Issue that indicates that the data may not have sufficient quality for a use.
-The user will need to evaluate if the data are fit for their particular use or not."), `bdqffdq:NOT_ISSUE` [bdqffdq:NOT_ISSUE](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#not_issue> "A bdqffdq:ResponseResult of a bdqffdq:Issue where no potential problems were detected.")); or
+- `bdqffdq:hasResponseResult` when the result is categorical and comes from the controlled set of `bdqffdq:ResponseResult` named individuals (e.g., `bdqffdq:COMPLIANT`, `bdqffdq:NOT_COMPLIANT`, `bdqffdq:COMPLETE`, `bdqffdq:NOT_COMPLETE`, `bdqffdq:POTENTIAL_ISSUE`, `bdqffdq:NOT_ISSUE`); or
 - `bdqffdq:hasResponseResultValue` when the result is a literal payload (e.g., a numeric measurement, a string, or structured text such as JSON for an `Amendment` proposal).
 The value of `bdqffdq:hasResponseResultValue` MUST be a literal and SHOULD use an appropriate datatype (e.g., `xsd:integer`, `rdf:JSON`).

-In a non-RDF structured-data context (JSON, database, CSV), where `bdqffdq:ResponseStatus` [bdqffdq:ResponseStatus](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#responsestatus> "A bdqffdq:ReportConcept expressing controlled vocabulary values about the exit state of an execution process of a data quality bdqffdq:Specification by a bdqffdq:Implementation.") and `bdqffdq:ResponseResult` are represented as strings, controlled values MUST be used and the values MUST be the local names (e.g., `RUN_HAS_RESULT`, `COMPLIANT`), unless the result is a literal value (corresponding to use of `bdqffdq:hasResponseResultValue` in RDF), in which case the value MUST be that literal.
+In a non-RDF structured-data context (JSON, database, CSV), where `bdqffdq:ResponseStatus` and `bdqffdq:ResponseResult` are represented as strings, controlled values MUST be used and the values MUST be the local names (e.g., `RUN_HAS_RESULT`, `COMPLIANT`), unless the result is a literal value (corresponding to use of `bdqffdq:hasResponseResultValue` in RDF), in which case the value MUST be that literal.

 Labels MAY be used purely for display.